fenago/data-science/lab_guides/Lab_3.md

     ```

-    The purpose of adding this small value is because, in the subsequent
-    steps, we will be multiplying three transformed variables together
-    to form a composite index.
-The small value is added to avoid the
-    variable values becoming 0 during the multiplying operation.

 10. Now, add two additional columns for introducing the transformed
     variables for loans and housing, as per the weighting approach
     discussed at the start of this exercise: